VgonelV/Desktop-Timer-Windows/README.md

 ## Modifying
 You can freely customize this software.
 In the code you will find helpful hints what to do and why.
+Note: Sometimes putting a comment in the code will break it.

 If you would like to publish your own modification of my software, you are free to do it only if you provide credits to my work.